Skip to main content

 2. Copy CA Certificate

-The Unified Flow Collector will require access to the CA certificate to verify the Elasticsearch node.
+The NetObserv Flow will require access to the CA certificate to verify the Elasticsearch node.
 Copy the CA certificate from /etc/elasticsearch/certs/ca/ca.crt to /etc/elastiflow/ca/ca.crt.

 sudo mkdir /etc/elastiflow/ca && \